Troubleshooting gargle authSource:

 It defaults to

-If you need to see all those gory details, toggle the
+If you need to see all those gory details, set the

-FALSE and you’ll get much more output as gargle works through various auth approaches.
+you’ll get much more output as gargle works through various auth

 Here is indicative output of